-Ever since I saw two lines on a pregnancy test age twenty five, I’ve been winging the life plan.
+Ever since I saw two lines on a pregnancy test, aged 24, I’ve been completely winging the life plan.

 When I got pregnant, Sam and I had to hastily scrabble together a new plan.
-By the time we moved in together, I was three weeks away from giving birth.
-The past four years since I became a mum have seen me slowly process the fact that a lot changed VERY quickly in my life, and I never quite felt like I was in control of it all.
+By the time we moved in together, I was just three weeks away from giving birth.
+The past few years since I became a mum have seen me slowly process the fact that a lot changed VERY quickly in my life, and I never quite felt like I was in control of it all.

 I started blogging in 2011 when my first-born was a baby.
-Not knowing many people with babies or families in real life, it was my way of connecting with other parents, whilst also being a catharsis that I felt comfortable with – I could write whatever I was feeling without worrying that I was burdening anyone with my unimportant troubles.
-Blogging not only gave me the connections I was seeking, but also found me other young(ish) parents – people who had been through similar to me, people who ‘got it’.
+Not knowing many young families or people with babies in real life, it was my way of connecting with other parents, whilst also being a catharsis that I felt comfortable with – I could write whatever I was feeling without worrying that I was burdening anyone with my unimportant troubles.
+Blogging not only gave me the connections I was seeking, but also found me other parents to talk to – people who had been through similar to me, people who ‘got it’.

 Life is so different now.
-We are a tight family unit of five, I am finally happy with my sense of life/motherhood balance.
+We are a tight family unit of five, and I am finally happy with my sense of life and the motherhood balance.
 We are out the other side, with a renewed sense of life’s curveballs and a knowing sense that you always can’t plan everything down to the last detail.

-One thing’s for sure, my promise to Sam turned out right – whatever happens, there is always a lot of laughter.
+One thing’s for sure, my promise to Sam turned out entirely right – whatever happens, there is always a lot of laughter.

-Who is Sorry About The Mess?
+What is Sorry About The Mess?

-I love going to see bands live (although I don’t get to do that as much since having kids), I probably eat far too many avocados, and I have a penchant for books and films aimed at teenagers.
+I love going to see bands live (although I don’t get to do that as much since having kids!), I probably eat far too many avocados, and I have a penchant for books and films aimed at teenagers.
 Because I think I still am one.

 Sam and I met at university.
 He lived in the flat upstairs, I lived in the flat downstairs.
 Our ‘similar interest level’ was through the roof, and we quickly become friends.
 After a year, we (not-so-quickly) realised we wanted to be more than just friends.

 Despite not particularly having a strong desire to become a dad at twenty four, Sam fell in love with parenthood straight away.
-There are three small people who think that he is the bestest, most fun person EVER.
+There are three small people who think that he is the best, most fun person EVER.